VAMDC/NodeSoftware/doc/source/addit.rst

 * There is no central repository, all repos are equal (but some *can* be made more equal than others, as we'll see below).
 * Commits happen locally into your working repo, no network connection needed.
 * Repos are updated and synced with each other by pushing and pulling commits back and forth between them.
 * There are web-platforms that offer free web-repositories which facilitates syncing and merging.
-We'll use GiutHub (http://www.github.com/).
+We'll use *GitHub* (http://www.github.com/).

 The setup that we want looks like this: